 Read this: Fitbit Ionic v Apple Watch

-In terms of the casing and technical specs, it's set to be the same equation as the standard Ionic smartwatch.
+In terms of the casing and technical specs, it's the same equation as the standard Ionic smartwatch.
 So, that means a 1,000-nit, 348 x 250 display made up of curved glass measuring 1.42 inches.
 Of course, the three physical buttons, which can also be used to work your way around the device, will also be present.

 Fitbit Ionic Adidas edition: Features

 This isn't anything too drastic, of course, but Fitbit's indications that it will "leverage Adidas' robust performance program expertise" suggests it will offer branded workouts once you delve into the device.
-We imagine those seeking a throng of exclusive watch faces will also be catered for through the special edition.

 Other than that, you can expect everything that comes packed into the standard Ionic model: GPS, NFC payments through Fitbit Pay, third-party apps and the promise of four-day-plus battery life.